truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image9](/images/pos-faq/q3.png)

-In the above paragraph, Vitalik draws a marginal/total distinction, but it is of the wrong thing.
+In the above paragraph, Vitalik draws a marginal/total distinction...but it is (seemingly) on the wrong variable.

 I am saying that, **to generate a block**, users will pour forth effort ($PPP) totaling that of the block's sale value (in $PPP).
 If MC is below MR, more people will take advantage of this opportunity to earn free money.
-If MC is above MR, some people will stop deleting their own money.
-In equilibrium the MC=MR as taught to all ECON 101 students, sometime in their first four weeks.
+If MC is above MR, some people will cease this activity (as it is deleting their money).
+In equilibrium the MC=MR, as taught to all ECON 101 students.

 Vitalik is saying that, **in pouring forth the effort**, users will care relatively less and less about each dollar locked up.
 Locking up the first 1% of their net worth (ie just 1%) will not "hurt" as much as locking up the last 1% (ie, all 100% of it).